astronomer/docs/astro/workspace-api-tokens.md

 ## Use a Workspace API token with the Astro CLI

-To use a Workspace API token with Astro CLI, you must make your API token available to the system running the Astro CLI using the `ASTRO_API_TOKEN` environment variable.
+To use a Workspace API token with Astro CLI, specify the `ASTRO_API_TOKEN` environment variable in the system running the Astro CLI.

-For example, to automate Astro CLI Workspace commands on a Mac computer, run the following command to set a temporary value for the environment variable:
+For example, to automate Astro CLI Workspace commands on a Mac, run the following command to set a temporary value for the environment variable:

 ```sh
 export ASTRO_API_TOKEN=<your-token>